Monetbil/monetbil-android-sdk/README.md

 ## Payment integration

-When the user decides to make a purchase, you will initialize Monetbil SDK and whenever the payment is completed, your application will be notified using your implementations of the `PaymentListener` class, this will be done even if the app is not currently running.
+When the user decides to make a purchase, you will initialize Monetbil SDK and whenever the payment is completed, your application will be notified using your implementation of the `PaymentListener` class, this will be done even if the app is not currently running.

 ### Making a payment